 - Rehabilitation after injury, surgery or significant time away from strengthening exercises

-- Enhance or improve performance
+- Enhance or improve performance in sports or hobbies

 - Treatment of low back pain